-The Society for East Asian Anthropology invites submissions for the 2017 Francis L.K.
+The Society for East Asian Anthropology invites submissions for the 2023 Francis L.K.
 Hsu Book Prize.
-The prize of $300 is given to the English-language book published in the previous calendar year (2016) judged to have made the most significant contribution to the field.
+A prize of $300 is given to the English-language book published in the previous calendar year (2022) judged to have made the most significant contribution to the field.
 The prize is named for the late Francis L.K.
-Hsu (1909-2000), renowned cross-cultural anthropologist and former President (1977-78) of the American Anthropological Association.
+Hsu (1909-2000), renowned cross-cultural anthropologist and former president (1977-78) of the American Anthropological Association.

 Department of Anthropology